socketio/socket.io-website/source/get-started/chat.md

 The next goal is for us to emit the event from the server to the rest of the users.

-In order to send an event to everyone, Socket.IO gives us the `io.emit`:
+In order to send an event to everyone, Socket.IO gives us the `io.emit()` method.

 ```js
 io.emit('some event', { someProperty: 'some value', otherProperty: 'other value' }); // This will emit the event to all connected sockets